shuklabhay/velocity-draft/README.md

 # VelocityDraft

-An application that creates a schedule for writing college application essays
+An application that creates a schedule for writing college application essays.

 ## Setup

-Create `firestore.js` in frontend/src folder with the necessary information. \
+Create `firestore.js` in frontend/src folder with the necessary information.

 ## Available Scripts